VlachosGroup/AIMSim/README.md

 2. visualize_dataset: Visualize the diversity of molecules in existing database.
 The outputs are a heatmap of similarity scores and/or a density plot of similarity scores and /or a parity plot showing some molecular property (e.g. boiling point) between pairs of most similar molecules.
 The last output requires the input of the molecular property for each molecule.
 This can be inputted as a .txt file containing rows of name property pairs.
-An example of such a file with ficitonal properties is provided in the file smiles_responses.txt.
+An example of such a file with fictitious properties is provided in the file smiles_responses.txt.
 This option is typically used to check the suitability of the fingerprint / similarity measure for a property of interest.
 If they do a good job for the particular property then the parity plot should be scattered around the diagonal.